 Jakarta is a city that is skipped by many travelers and backpackers.
-Believing it is too busy, nothing to see or simply to far away from the main attractions such as Borobodur and Mt Bromo!
+Believing it is too busy, nothing to see or simply to far away from the main attractions such as Borobodur and Mount Bromo!
 But we visited Jakarta, and we loved the city.
 Friendly people, great public transportation and there are definitely some things to do and see here!
 Wander around the different neighborhoods and visit the many many museums Jakarta is home to.
 Read down below more info on the largest city of Indonesia and how to spend 24 hours in Jakarta!

 Where is Jakarta

 Jakarta is the capital and the largest city of Indonesia.
 It is situated on the Eastern part of the island Java.
 On the further Eastern side of Java you will find the island of Sumatra and on the Western side you will find the famous island of Bali.
 Jakarta roughly has a population of 10 million people, which you will notice with all the hustle and bustle in the streets.
 Find a map below with the location of Jakarta.
 Planning on exploring the rest of Java?
 Don’t forget to check out our guide with 15 things you need to know before going to Java!

 Accommodation in Jakarta